 Hepatitis has been making headlines lately.
-Today, the Victorian Deputy Chief Health Officer announced a death associated with the recent outbreak of Hepatitis A in Victoria.
-This outbreak has been primarily affecting gay, bisexual and other men who have sex with men (MSM).
-While deaths associated with Hepatitis A are extremely rare, this event underscores the need for timely vaccinations.
-In Victoria free vaccinations are available till December 31, 2018.
+Outbreaks have been primarily affecting gay, bisexual and other men who have sex with men (MSM).
+In Victoria free vaccinations are available till June 30, 2019.

 In other jurisdictions, low cost vaccinations may also be available through your general practitioner or sexual health service.